grace-notes/website/contents/topics/essence-single-column.md

 God is Just, and cannot be unfair.
 His justice demands that disobedience against His laws be punished.
 Justice administers the penalty that right-eousness demands.

-*Psalm 19:9 …the judgments of the Lord are true and righteous altogether.
+> **Psalm 19:9** …the judgments of the Lord are true and righteous altogether.

-*Psalm 50:6 …for God is judge himself.
+> **Psalm 50:6** …for God is judge himself.

-*Psalm 58:11 …verily he is a God that judgeth in the earth.
+> **Psalm 58:11** …verily he is a God that judgeth in the earth.

-*Rom.
-3:26 To declare at this time his righteousness: that he might be just, and the justifier of him which believeth in Jesus.
+> **Rom.
+3:26* To declare at this time his righteousness: that he might be just, and the justifier of him which believeth in Jesus.

-*Heb.
-10:30,31 For we know him that hath said, Vengeance belongs unto me, I will recompense, saith the Lord.
+> **Heb.
+10:30-31* For we know him that hath said, Vengeance belongs unto me, I will recompense, saith the Lord.
 And again, The Lord shall judge his people.
 It is a fearful thing to fall into the hands of the living God.

-Heb.
+> Heb.
 12:23

-1 John 1:9
+> 1 John 1:9

-Rev. 15:3
+> Rev. 15:3

 God’s justice is satisfied because of His grace provision of redemption.
 The Lord Jesus Christ, through his substitutionary, effective death on the Cross, transferred the guilt of the sinner onto Himself, thus satisfying the justice of God.
 God is now free to pardon the sinner and justify the one who accepts His saving grace.
 God is equally free to justly condemn all who reject salvation.
 The basis of their indictment is works, never sins.

-1 Pet.
+> 1 Pet.
 2:24

-Rom.
+> Rom.
 5:12; 6:23; 3:21-28; 4:5; 8:1

 John 3:18,36; 5:28-30.